nrlevy/clog/_posts/2014-11-11-No-Ragrets.md

 The worst thing about these invasions is that any reaction at all seems to just encourage these strangers.
 It doesn't matter how revolted I look, it seems to egg them on.
 Once I had the courage to snap right back with "Don't do that, women don't like that."
 All I got in return was laughs and more snide remarks about how he "knows was girls like."
 It's so damn frustrating.

 So in the end, I think I might end up with 2 separate maps that describe 2 very different things.
 One that is more theoretical, a map of time-travel, and one that is much more tangible, a map of cat-calling.
 I just hope I can get it all done in time (ha, sorry, couldn't help it).

+As for research and ideation, I'm not even sure how to start.
+I've signed up for code academy in order to try to get a handle on how my maps are supposed to work from a technical stand point.
+I'm not exactly sure how I'm supposed to ideate for a map?
+Am I just supposed to be sketching out what I want my map to look like?